A fantastic day out for any knitter!

 This ultimate experience includes starting a knitting project, one-to-one tuition, fabulous lunch and meeting the alpacas.
 This is a perfect, unusual and ethical gift for yourself or someone you love.
-All of the workshops take place at Manor Farm in the village of Bourn, an idyllic location where Tracy keeps the herd nearby.
-The group size is small (maximum of 10 attendees) and this allows time for individual attention and expert tuition whilst keeping the overall feeling comfortable and intimate.
+All of the workshops take place at our new shop in the village of Bourn, an idyllic location where Tracy keeps the herd.
+The group size is small (maximum of 8 attendees) and this allows time for individual attention and expert tuition whilst keeping the overall feeling comfortable and intimate.

 The day includes: